Smaart® Control

 Smaart Control® in FIR Designer

-The Moving Mic Measurement Method
+The Moving Mic Measurement (MMM) Method

 A moving microphone measurement is a practical and efficient way to capture a spatially averaged response using a single microphone.
 Instead of taking multiple measurements at fixed positions and averaging them, the microphone is moved continuously through the listening area while the measurement is being averaged.